sjoseph11236/Software_Testing_Apprenticeship/week5/Day23/overview.md

 | 5:30p  | Class Dismissed                  |

 # Lab
   ## Deployment Lab:

-  - Create your own project and deploy it on Heroku;
+  - Create your own project and deploy it on Heroku.

 # Exit Tix
   - **Submit any leetcode and/or lab to Github.**